OctoPrint/plugins.octoprint.org/.github/ISSUE_TEMPLATE/suspicious_plugin_activity.md

 ---
-name: Suspicious plugin
+name: Suspicious plugin activity
 about: Use this to report plugins that are doing something malicious and/or undocumented (e.g. crypto mining, suspicious network connections, unannounced tracking without opt-in, ...)
-title: '[Suspicious Plugin] <insert name of plugin here>'
+title: '[Suspicious Plugin Activity] <insert name of plugin here>'
 labels:
-  - suspicious plugin
+  - suspicious plugin activity
 ---

 <!--